dell/csm-docs/content/docs/concepts/csidriver/_index.md

 weight: 3
 ---

-The CSI Drivers implement an interface between [CSI](https://kubernetes-csi.github.io/docs/) (CSI spec v1.6) enabled Container Orchestrator (CO) and Storage Arrays.
+The CSI Drivers implement an interface between [CSI](https://kubernetes-csi.github.io/docs/) enabled Container Orchestrator (CO) and Storage Arrays.
 It is a plug-in that is installed into Kubernetes to provide persistent storage using the Dell storage system.

 ![CSI Architecture](../../../images/csidriver/Architecture_Diagram.png)